Clay Rapada

-Clayton Anthony Rapada (born March 9, 1981) is a Filipino American former professional baseball relief pitcher.
+Clayton Anthony Rapada (born March 9, 1981) is an American former professional baseball relief pitcher and coach.
 He played in Major League Baseball (MLB) for the Chicago Cubs, Detroit Tigers, Texas Rangers, Baltimore Orioles, New York Yankees, and Cleveland Indians.
-He is currently an assistant pitching coordinator for the San Francisco Giants organization.

 He has appeared in 152 major league games (none of which he started), but has pitched only 93 innings in that time, averaging about 2/3 of an inning per appearance.
 He does, however, hold a unique major league record; he has a career win-loss record of 8–0 for a winning percentage of 1.000.
 This marks the most wins for a pitcher without ever being charged with a loss.

+Rapada coached in the San Francisco Giants minor league system from 2016 to 2021.

 Early life

-Rapada was born in Chesapeake, Virginia to a Filipino father whose roots traces to Cabangan, Zambales and an American mother.
+Rapada was born in Chesapeake, Virginia to an American mother and a Filipino father, whose roots traces to Cabangan, Zambales.
 He graduated from Deep Creek High School of Chesapeake, Virginia in 1999 and was a fan of the Chicago Cubs.
 He then attended Virginia State University and played on the NCAA Division II Trojans baseball team.
-As a freshman, Rapada went 7-1 and was planning on transferring to Old Dominion before he was approached by a Chicago Cubs scout.
+As a freshman, Rapada went 7–1 and was planning on transferring to Old Dominion before he was approached by a Chicago Cubs scout.

 Playing career

 Chicago Cubs

 Rapada signed with the Chicago Cubs as an undrafted free agent in 2002.
 Rapada made his professional debut with the Single-A Boise Hawks in 2002 and spent part of the 2003 season with the team as well.
 He was promoted to the Single-A Lansing Lugnuts, where he posted a 4.96 earned run average (ERA) and recorded 27 strikeouts over 45 1/3 innings pitched, primarily in relief.

 In 2004, Cubs coaches suggested that Rapada try a sidearm delivery.
 Rapada showed improvement that season for the Lugnuts, going 6–6 with an ERA of 2.33 in 57 appearances.
 He was a Midwest League Post-Season All-Star.

 In 2005, the Cubs moved Rapada up to the High-A Daytona Cubs, where he went 1–3 with an ERA 3.83 in 27 appearances.
 In 2006, he pitched for both the Double-A West Tenn Diamond Jaxx and the Triple-A Iowa Cubs.
 Between the two teams, he appeared in 61 games and posted an ERA of 1.59.
 He was selected as a Southern League All-Star while with the Diamond Jaxx.

 Rapada made his major league debut with the Chicago Cubs on June 14, 2007, against the Seattle Mariners.
 He faced one batter, Raúl Ibañez, who lined out to Cubs right fielder Cliff Floyd.
-Rapada was sent back to the Iowa Cubs without making another appearance.
+Rapada was sent back to Iowa without making another appearance.